Exact simulation of the first passage time through a given level for jump diffusions: Simulation of the first passage time for a stopped continuous diffusion

 \subsection{Diffusion without any jump: the exact simulation method}

-Let us first consider continuous diffusion processes and propose a numerical approach for the generation of their paths, we recall in this section the famous approach introduced by Beskos and Roberts in order to fix the notations and propose simplified proofs.
-As already seen in the introduction, we can restrict the study to the reduced model, the generalization being obtained by the Lamperti transformation.
-That's why we consider, on a given probability space $(\Omega,\mathcal{F},\mathbb{P})$, the following SDE on the fixed time interval $[0,\td]$:
+We first consider continuous diffusion processes and propose a numerical approach for the generation of their paths.
+We recall in this section the famous approach introduced by Beskos, Papaspiliopoulos and Roberts to set out the notations and we propose simplified proofs.
+As already explained, we only investigate the reduced model in this study, and the generalisation was obtained by the Lamperti transformation.
+Thus, we consider, on a given probability space $(\Omega,\mathcal{F},\mathbb{P})$, the following SDE on the fixed time interval $[0,\td]$:

 where $(B_t)_{t\ge 0}$ is a standard one-dimensional Brownian motion.
-The direct generation of a diffusion path is quite a hard task, that's why we need to point out the link between the diffusion and the standard Brownian motion using the famous Girsanov formula.
-The goal of this formula is to find a probability space in which the considered diffusion is a Brownian motion.
-Then we generate a Brownian motion path and do an acceptance/rejection algorithm using the weight enlightened by the Girsanov formula.
+The direct generation of a diffusion path is a difficult task, which is why we introduce the link between diffusion and standard Brownian motion using the famous Girsanov formula.
+The goal of this formula is to find a suitable probability space in which the considered diffusion is Brownian motion.
+Then we generate a Brownian motion path and perform an acceptance/rejection methodology using the probability weight appearing in the Girsanov formula.